-I walked through the gates of the apartment building that was being used as a facility for young boys who had migrated from all over Africa.
-Just 3 or 4 blocks from the water in Portoscuso on the island of Sardinia.
-It was late afternoon and the sun was reflecting on the water, and a light breeze was starting up.
+I walked through the gates of an apartment building that was being used as a facility for young boys who had migrated from all over Africa.
+Just 3 or 4 blocks from the water in Portoscuso, on the island of Sardinia, the late afternoon sun was reflecting on the water and a light breeze was starting up.
+It really was a picturesque little Italian town.

-Up on the second or third floor I could hear the sounds of African voices shouting and laughing with one another.
-We had come to interview some of the boys for the documentary I was working on about Migrants from West Africa.
-Specifically I was here for Musa.
+On the third floor I could hear the sounds of African voices shouting and laughing with one another.
+We had come to interview some of the boys about their journies from West Africa and find out how they ended up in Itlay.
+There were about 10 boys in this particular home, but I was specifically here for Musa.

 Musa grew up in the west African country of Gambia and always dreamed of being a famous football player.
-“I want to be a footballer…that is what I want”, he said after we sat down in a back room of the building, just below a window that let in a nice soft natural glow onto the wall behind him.
+“I want to be a footballer…that is what I want”, he said after we sat down in a back room of the building, just below a window that let in a nice, soft, natural glow.
 He played every day at a local felid with his friends.
 He’s very confident, almost cocky, about how good he is.
 “My team always wins” he told me proudly.
 He never knew his father, but he says, “It was like I don’t need to know my father because my mother gave me everything I want.”
-You might be able to see where that cockiness comes from.
-But that all took a hit when he turned 17.
+(You might be able to see where that cockiness comes from.)
+However, that all took a hit when he turned 17.
 Within a week he watched his mother go from completely healthy to dying of an unknown disease.

 “My mother has done so much for me.
 I could not even pay her back for one little thing.
 I wanted so much for my mother… I wanted to make her a queen.
 But not all that you wish is granted to you”.